LiteAVSDK/Player_Flutter/Flutter/docs/播放器组件-EN.md

 ### Step 8.
 Stop the playback[](id:step8)

-**Remember to call the controller termination method** when stopping the playback, especially before the next call of `startPlay`.
+**Remember to call the controller termination method** when stopping the playback, especially before the next call of `startVodPlay`.
 This can prevent memory leak and screen flashing issues, as well as ensure that playback is stopped when the page is exited.
 ```dart
   @override
 void dispose() {